 Whether formal family therapy or just support is needed is entirely dependent on the case.
 And again, this can’t be something which is forced onto families.
 I do think there aren’t enough support groups or forums for families to access however, and patients and families alike often want to link up with people at a more advanced stage in the recovery journey.
 Family and/or significant others often play a big part in the recovery process, so it is key that they understand what is going on for the person and how to help them, but also for their own psychological wellbeing, as caring for a person with an Eating Disorder can be challenging!

-What would you advise a person visibly suffering ED who has comments thrown at them from the small percentage of the general public?
+Dr Amy Wood-Mitchell, what would you advise a person visibly suffering ED who has comments thrown at them from the small percentage of the general public?

 Hard question!
 Comments about someone’s appearance or mental health can be very upsetting.
 The response would depend on the person experiencing the Eating Disorder and I’d work with the person to develop something that felt right for them.
 It would also be important to consider why a comment is made- ignorance?
 Fear?
 Sometimes people may not know their comments are hurtful, and these may have particular connotations for someone with an Eating Disorder, such as being told they are ‘skinny’ or ‘looking well’, so it’s important to consider this too.